USS Enterprise fire: Investigation

 A JAG Manual investigation began immediately after the fire, in accordance with Navy policy.
-The investigation determined that the initial explosion was caused by the huffer exhaust overheating the Zuni rocket.
+The investigation determined that the initial explosion was caused by the MD-3A "Huffer" exhaust overheating the Zuni rocket.
 Investigators also determined that an airman had observed the exhaust and had raised concerns about the placement of the huffer, but personnel were involved in other tasks and may not have completely understood what was being said due to the ambient noise on the flight deck.
 However, the investigators also noted that moving the unit might not have prevented the initial explosion due to the estimated temperature of the rocket by that time.
-The investigation also revealed that flight deck personnel did not have an understanding of ordnance cook-off times or an appreciation of the hazards posed by live ordnance on the flight deck.

 The Forrestal investigation revealed that only half of the ship's crew and none of the air wing had attended firefighting school.
 When the Enterprise fire erupted, 96 percent of the ship's crew had attended firefighting training, along with 86 percent of the air wing.
 Lack of redundancies in communication systems and firefighting components were deemed to have hurt firefighting operations.
 Further factors included a lack of communication between the Air Boss (who was responsible for flight and hangar deck firefighting) and the Damage Control Assistant (who was responsible for all other firefighting operations), and overloading the firefighting system by activating multiple systems at once.

 Investigators generally praised the firefighting operation aboard Enterprise.
 Specific praise was given to the medical department, who were credited with saving countless lives, and to the establishment of a damage-control training team that helped with damage-control training.
 Enterprise had also established a competitive program between its repair parties to increase effectiveness.
 Praise was also directed to the captain of USS Rogers, who navigated his ship within feet of Enterprise to aid firefighting efforts.

 The investigators recommended a redesign of the air-start unit to vent the exhaust upward instead of to the side.
 They also recommended educating flight deck personnel on ordnance cook-off temperatures and times, and increasing the length of the hose that delivers the air from the huffer to the aircraft.
 Other recommendations included: install redundant communication and control systems, improve communication between key senior personnel, and redesign the head covering worn by flight deck firefighters.
 Investigators also recommended cross-training shipboard dentists as anesthetists, as one had been assigned to Enterprise which allowed the medical department to perform additional emergency surgery during the fire.